Seven Sisters (law firms): Mergers and Domestic Alliances

 Amidst all of these structural changes in the market, only three of the Seven Sisters underwent mergers — the aforementioned McCarthy in 1989–90, Toronto's Davies Ward & Beck with Montreal's Phillips & Vineberg in 2000 and Toronto's Tory & Tory with New York's Haythe & Curley in 2000 — whilst the remainder decided to grow organically.
 Notably, Calgary's Bennett Jones abandoned three-way merger negotiations with Tory & Tory a month before the announcement of its merger deal with Haythe & Curley, deciding to go it alone.

 Unique among the Seven Sisters, Goodmans reverted to the Sisters' single-office boutique model in 2015 when it spun off its Vancouver office — the Toronto firm originally known as Goodman & Goodman had previously been in "alliance" with the Montreal firm Phillips & Vineberg before the latter firm's merger with Davies Ward & Beck in 2000.
 In the mid-1990s, Toronto's Osler ended its own short-lived "association" with Montreal's Ogilvy, which had been "the largest law firm in the British Commonwealth," culminating in each firm entering the other's home market.

-On April Fools' Day 2010, the Financial Posts Legal Post column proposed that the four largest of the Sisters — McCarthy, Osler, Blakes and Stikeman — merge to become MOBS, a national champion with 2100 lawyers, to "give us the heft we need to buy our way into the foreign markets and take on the Clifford Chance's of the world."
-The reference to Clifford Chance, itself the product of a merger of two second-tier firms which was able to eventually join the Magic Circle as a first-tier global firm, reflected the view, punditry and witticism notwithstanding, that Canadian firms had to become more competitive and aggressive in order to gain international market share and survive in the long-term.
-While McCarthy's precedent-setting national combination in 1989 may be the more historically complementary counterpart to Clifford Turner and Coward Chance's 1987 merger, the record indicates that the Canadian merger failed to deliver the conditions necessary for international expansion.